What Are the Side Effects of Statins? Your Guide to Safety

 What is the most common side effect of statins?

-Can statins cause serious liver damage?
+Can statins cause liver damage?

 Who should take statins?